 - /25’s, which support up to 120 concurrent customers.

 - /26’s, which support up to 60 concurrent customers.

-We are currently limiting role-based VPN service to requests that segment users along high-level organizational boundaries, i.e., Area and Department, or to support those users and systems subject to external audit requirements.
+We are currently limiting role-based network service to requests that segment users along high-level organizational boundaries, i.e., Area and Department, or to support those users and systems subject to external audit requirements.
 Once these initial needs are met, we will expand the service to support more granular networks.

 Additionally, if ITS runs low on available networks, ITS reserves the right to re-assign networks whose 12-month rolling average usage of IP addresses drops below 25%.

 Finally, ITS will never resize a role-based network.
 If a new network size is needed, ITS will allocate a new network.

 How do I submit a request for a Role-Based network service?